barrelstrength/sprout-docs/docs/fields/regular-expression-field.md

+---
+date: 2018-06-25
+description: The Regular Expression field allows you to validate input for a text field with a Regular Expression pattern.
+---

 # Regular Expression Field

 The Regular Expression field allows you to validate input for a text field with a Regular Expression pattern.